If the term data hygiene conjures up images of scrub brushes and your email list, you’re on the right path to what the term really means.

 Email Data Hygiene Best Practice #4: Re-engage or Remove Inactive Subscribers

-What do you do if the email is valid but the audience isn’t responding?
+So what do you do if the email is valid but your audience still isn’t responding?
 One great tactic is to implement a re-engagement or winback campaign.
+These campaigns are created to grab the attention of your subscribers and turn them back into happy readers, or at worst, remove them from your sending lists so you won’t annoy them with another email.

 Email re-engagement examples